-3D Printing Highly Customized Shoes
+3D Printing Highly Customized Shoes with 3D Scan Data

 Pensar Development, a Seattle-based product development firm, came to FATHOM looking to bring a unique shoe concept to life.
 Not just any design, but one that demonstrates how 3D printing could impact the future of the retail experience, point-of-sale manufacturing, and the product design process.
 Dubbed "DNA" by the design team at Pensar, the company's project uses footwear to examine the opportunities around ergonomic/biomechanical tailoring.
 "Typically, the athletic footwear market relies on set sizing to accommodate the most common foot shapes and movement styles.
 For many people, the average fit does not equal the best fit.
 To create a more user centric design, footwear needs to be based on each customer’s feet." [ source ]